nes-lab/shepherd-nova/docs/content/help_me_help_you.md

 You can ask the Dev-Team!
 Make sure (if applicable)

-- you read the provided guides carefully
+- you read the provided guides and documentation carefully
 - your software is up-to-date
     - this includes not only our provided software, but also
     - python, libraries or the browser (when used)